-Cayla comes from a strong foundation in psychodynamic theories as well as training in various CBT interventions, and is currently in active and dedicated training, consultation and supervision as a DASC fellow for a variety of evidence-based practices.
-She strives to incorporate anti-racist and LGBTQIA+ affirming frameworks in her practice and is always trying to learn more in this respect.
-She believes that therapy should feel safe, empowering, collaborative, and a place where communication is transparent.
-Cayla takes a warm, relational approach to her work with clients and abides by the social work principles of meeting clients where they are and treating every client with unconditional positive regard.
+My clinical experience prior to joining DASC includes time in a K-12 public charter school, an art and design university counseling center, and an inpatient substance use treatment facility.
+I have experience in these varied environments providing individual and group therapy to clients of many different ages, backgrounds, and experiences.
+Most commonly I have worked with clients experiencing loss, trauma, self-esteem, questions of identity, life transitions, relationship/family issues, and addictions.
+Currently I am enjoying working from the modalities of Acceptance and Commitment Therapy (ACT) and Radically Open Dialectical Behavioral Therapy (RO-DBT), though I come from a strong foundation in psychodynamic theories as well as training in various CBT interventions.
+I strive to incorporate anti-racist and LGBTQIA+ affirming frameworks in my practice and I am always trying to learn more in this respect.
+I strongly believe that therapy should feel safe, empowering, collaborative, and a place where communication is transparent.
+I use a warm, relational approach to my work with clients and abide by the social work principles of meeting clients where they are and treating every client with unconditional positive regard.

 Cayla Tepper, LSW